sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > After a certain stage in materialistic knowledge gathering process, its implementation in material world makes more sense.

 > When someone talk about people engagement in true sprit, they might be entertaining some of your thought without accepting it.
 Means, they are mature.

+> We always need to remember - We are not here to grumble or to complain.
+We are here for something bigger and larger than life.

+> Challenges & roadblocks make leaders more stronger & followers weaker.
+Be the leader & fight till your last breath.
+People should praise even you loose.